 In terms of pricing, April is again normal outside of the Easter holiday weeks.
 For 1-day park tickets, most of April is “regular” season; for hotels, pricing is also at the “Regular Season” rate.
 You might be able to do better scoring deals off-site, because April is a fairly competitive month for Orlando tourism.

-Overall, what you encounter in April depends greatly upon Easter.
-For every year between now and until 2024, Easter falls in April.
-This makes the dates around the holiday in April incredibly expensive and crowded.
-Outside of that, April is a fairly “average” month in a lot of ways.
-We think that’s what’s most interesting about April: once you get past Easter, April is actually pretty appealing.
-The weather is great, the crowds are not terrible, and Epcot is looking great with Flower & Garden Festival.
-Of course, Easter is a pretty huge asterisk.
+However, if you don’t care about crowds for some reason (you’re rope dropping every day and using a strong Walt Disney World Park Itinerary), April is actually somewhat appealing.
+The weather is great, refurbishments are rare, and Epcot is looking great with Flower & Garden Festival.
+Of course, “if you don’t care about crowds” is a pretty huge asterisk.
 It seems like the months that have the biggest draw always have asterisks next to them.
 “Yeah, Christmas is beautiful…oh but watch out for the horny Pop Warner teens and the potential for needing a parka.”
 Same deal for April (minus the horny teens and parka).

 Planning a Walt Disney World trip?
 Learn about hotels on our Walt Disney World Hotels Reviews page.
 For where to eat, read our Walt Disney World Restaurant Reviews.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money on Walt Disney World Tickets post.
 Our What to Pack for Disney Trips post takes a unique look at clever items to take.
 For what to do and when to do it, our Walt Disney World Ride Guides will help.
 For comprehensive advice, the best place to start is our Walt Disney World Trip Planning Guide for everything you need to know!